risk-first/website/menagerie/Scarcity-Risk.md

 Here are a selection of mitigations:

- - **Buffers**: Smoothing out peaks and troughs in utilisation.
+ - **Buffers**: smoothing out peaks and troughs in utilisation.
  - **Reservation Systems**: giving clients information _ahead_ of the dependency usage about whether the resource will be available to them.
- - **Graceful degradation**: Ensuring _some_ service in the event of over-subscription.
+ - **Graceful degradation**: ensuring _some_ service in the event of over-subscription.
 It would be no use allowing people to cram onto the bus until it can't move.
- - **Demand Management**:  Having different prices during busy periods helps to reduce demand.
+ - **Demand Management**:  having different prices during busy periods helps to reduce demand.
 Having "first class" seats means that higher-paying clients can get service even when the train is full.
 [Uber](https://www.uber.com) adjust prices in real-time by so-called [Surge Pricing](https://www.uber.com/en-GB/drive/partner-app/how-surge-works/).
 This is basically turning [Scarcity Risk](Scarcity-Risk) into a [Market Risk](Feature-Risk#market-risk) problem.
- - **Queues**: Again, these provide a "fair" way of dealing with scarcity by exposing some mechanism for prioritising use of the resource.
+ - **Queues**: these provide a "fair" way of dealing with scarcity by exposing some mechanism for prioritising use of the resource.
 Buses operate a first-come-first-served system, whereas emergency departments in hospitals triage according to need.
- - **Pools**: Reserving parts of a resource for a group of customers, and sharing within that group.
+ - **Pools**: reserving parts of a resource for a group of customers, and sharing within that group.
  - **Horizontal Scaling**: allowing a scarce resource to flexibly scale according to how much demand there is.
 (For example, putting on extra buses when the trains are on strike, or opening extra check-outs at the supermarket.)

 Much like [Reliability Risk](Dependency-Risk#Reliability-risk), there is science for it:

- - [Queue Theory](https://en.wikipedia.org/wiki/Queueing_theory) is all about building mathematical models of buffers, queues, pools and so forth.
+ - **[Queue Theory](https://en.wikipedia.org/wiki/Queueing_theory)** is all about building mathematical models of buffers, queues, pools and so forth.
- - [Logistics](https://en.wikipedia.org/wiki/Logistics) is the practical organisation of the flows of materials and goods around things like [Supply Chains](https://en.wikipedia.org/wiki/Supply_chain).
+ - **[Logistics](https://en.wikipedia.org/wiki/Logistics)** is the practical organisation of the flows of materials and goods around things like [Supply Chains](https://en.wikipedia.org/wiki/Supply_chain),
- - And [Project Management](https://en.wikipedia.org/wiki/Project_management) is in large part about ensuring the right resources are available at the right times.
+ - and **[Project Management](https://en.wikipedia.org/wiki/Project_management)** is in large part about ensuring the right resources are available at the right times.
 We'll be taking a closer look at that in Risk-First Part 3 sections on Prioritisation and the [Project Management Body Of Knowledge](https://en.wikipedia.org/wiki/Project_Management_Body_of_Knowledge).

 ## Funding Risk